There are many other situations where you need a license to use music. Here are several examples:

 In other words, about the only time you do not have to pay to use music is when you are sitting in your home or automobile listening to the radio with your family.
 And in that case, the radio station paid for you to hear the music with blanket licenses from ASCAP and BMI, and you pay by listening to the station's commercials.
 Every other possible use of music legally requires the payment of a licensing fee.

-For more information on music licensing and related topics, check out the links on the next page.
+For more information on music licensing and related topics, check out the links below.